Panel: #FreeHer: Poverty as a Pathway to Prison

-The organising committee of the Victorian Postgraduate Criminology Conference welcomes you to a free public panel event, to be held at RMIT University City Campus.
+The organising committee of the Victorian Postgraduate Criminology Conference welcomes you to a free public panel event, to be held at Deakin Downton.
 Register here to attend.

 The soaring rates of imprisonment of Indigenous Australians, in particular women and primary caregivers, is not a new problem.
 However, it is only getting worse.
 Poverty, homelessness, domestic violence, and institutionalised racism are all key drivers behind these unacceptably high imprisonment rates.